Thank you for visiting www.firstclimate.com and for your interest in our information, product and service offerings relating to global climate action.

 Tax ID Number (§ 27a UStG): DE 236577232

-First Climate greatly values the protection of your personal data.
-Therefore, to ensure the confidentiality of your data, we collect, use and store data solely on the basis of existing laws and in accordance with the data protection principles mentioned here.
+First Climate places great value on the protection of your personal data.
+To ensure the confidentiality of your data, we therefore collect, use and store data exclusively on the basis of existing laws and in accordance with the data protection principles stated here.

-To protect your data, we maintain technical and organizational security measures in accordance with Article 32 GDPR, which we always adapt to state of the art technology.
+To secure your data, we maintain technical and organizational security measures in accordance with Art.
+32 GDPR, that we continually adapt to state-of-the-art technology.

-We do not guarantee that our website is permanently available; disturbances, interruptions or failures cannot always be avoided.
-The servers we use are regularly and carefully backed up.
+We do not guarantee that our offer is permanently available; disturbances, interruptions or failures cannot be ruled out.

 3.1 General Access Data

-When you visit our site, data about your usage and interaction with us is automatically transmitted and technical information about the computer or device that you are using is also registered.
-This data includes the following:
+When you visit our site www.firstclimate.com, data regarding your usage and interaction with us is automatically transmitted, and the technical information of the used computer or mobile device is registered.
+This data includes for example:

-Websites that are accessed by the user’s system via our website
+• Websites accessed via our website by the user’s system

-We use this protocol data, without any association with yourself and without creating a user profile of any kind, to make statistical evaluations of the operation, security and optimization of our online services, but also to anonymously record the number of visitors to our site as well as how and to what extent our website is used.
-Based on this information, we can analyze data traffic, find and amend errors, and improve our website.
+We use this log data, without assigning it to you personally or otherwise profiling you, for statistical evaluations regarding the operation, security and optimization of our online offer, but also to anonymously record the number of visitors to our website and the extent and type of use of our offers.
+Based on this information, we can analyze data traffic, search for and correct errors to improve our offer.

-This is our legitimate interest and is in accordance with Article 6 paragraph 1 p.
-1 of the GDPR.
+This is also our legitimate interest in accordance with Art.
+6 para.
+1 p.
+1 f) GDPR.